President And Trustees Of Bates College

 Overview

 The President And Trustees Of Bates College (EIN: 01-0211781) is the legal entity governing Bates College, a private liberal arts institution founded in 1855 in Lewiston, Maine.
-While primarily an educational institution, Bates College serves as a significant grant maker through its Harward Center for Community Partnerships.
-The college's primary grant-making vehicle is the James W. Carignan '61 and Sally Larson Carignan '62 Fund for Community Programs, established in 2007.
-Since its inception, this endowed fund has distributed over $150,000 to local community organizations.
-The fund honors James W. Carignan '61, former dean of the college, and his wife Sally Larson Carignan '62, recognizing their decades of service to Bates, the Lewiston-Auburn community, and the state of Maine.
-Under the leadership of President Garry W. Jenkins (installed as ninth president in May 2024), Bates maintains its commitment to community engagement through reciprocal and sustained partnerships.
+While primarily an educational institution, Bates College serves as a grant maker through its Harward Center for Community Partnerships.
+The college's primary grant-making vehicle is the James W. Carignan '61 and Sally Larson Carignan '62 Fund for Community Programmes, established in 2007.
+Since its inception, this endowed fund has distributed over $150,000 to local community organisations.
+The fund honours James W. Carignan '61, former dean of the college, and his wife Sally Larson Carignan '62, recognising their decades of service to Bates, the Lewiston-Auburn community, and the state of Maine.
+Under the leadership of President Garry W. Jenkins (ninth president of Bates College and first Black president), Bates maintains its commitment to community engagement through reciprocal and sustained partnerships.

 Funding Priorities

-Carignan Fund for Community Programs: Up to $2,000 per organization
+Carignan Fund for Community Programmes: Up to $2,000 per organisation

 - Purpose: Supports programming that fosters new or strengthens existing connections between Bates College and the Lewiston-Auburn community

-- Eligibility: Nonprofit organizations and governmental agencies in the Lewiston-Auburn area
+- Eligibility: Nonprofit organisations and governmental agencies in the Lewiston-Auburn area

-- Application Method: Annual application cycle with online submission; information for next cycle typically available by mid-November
+- Application Method: Annual application cycle with online submission; information for next cycle typically available by mid-autumn

 Priority Areas